xzYue/odoo/addons/google_calendar/README.md

 ---------------

 Get your meetings, yours holidays, ...
-Get your calendar anywhere and never forget an event, fully synchronized with the Odoo <a href="https://www.odoo.com/page/crm">Open Source CRM</a>.
+Get your calendar anywhere and never forget an event, fully synchronized with the Modoo <a href="https://www.modoo.com/page/crm">Open Source CRM</a>.

 Keep an eye on your events
 --------------------------